 The Donald W. Reynolds Tri-State Competition is an invitation-only event.
-Invitations are extended to the first and second place winners in the undergraduate and graduate divisions of the Donald W. Reynolds Governor’s Cup collegiate business plan competitions in Arkansas, Oklahoma and Nevada.
-Winners in Nevada and Oklahoma will be announced April 16.
-Arkansas winners will be announced April 22.
+Invitations are extended to the first and second place winners in the undergraduate and graduate divisions of the Donald W. Reynolds Governor’s Cup collegiate business plan competitions in Arkansas, Oklahoma, and Nevada.
+Winners of these competitions will be announced in April 2016.

 The business plan may be prepared under faculty or mentor supervision for credit in a regularly scheduled course or as an independent study.
 The plan may also be prepared under faculty supervision with no official credit.

 Team size cannot exceed six members.
-Members must be students who presented during their respective state competitions.
-The management team outlined in the plan will contain the names of individuals (if any) who are not associated with the university.
-Substitution of team members is not allowed.
+Team members presenting at Tri-State must be the same as those who presented in the state competitions.
+Substitutions of team members are not allowed.
 Non-student members cannot participate in any presentations.
+The management team outlined in the plan must contain the names of individuals (if any) who are not associated with the university.

 Graduate School Provision